deepeshdm/Phishing-Attack-Domain-Detection/README.md

 The machine learning models considered to train the dataset in this project are :
 - Decision Tree
 - Random Forest
-- XGBoost
 - Multilayer Perceptron

-(For this dataset XGBoost gave the highest accuracy with suitably balanced precision and recall,the trained model is saved [here](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection/blob/main/Data/XGBoostClassifier.pickle.dat))
+(For this dataset MLP gave the highest accuracy with suitably balanced precision and recall,the trained model is saved [here](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection/tree/main/models))

 ## Web Interface & API Documentation

+Coming soon !

 ## Improvements
 This project was done just for the sake of learning end-to-end ML deployment,so far less focus was given on optimizing model performances.Further things which can be done for Improving this model :
 - Collecting more data which has less "sparse" features.
-- Tunning the currently used models for accuracy.
 - Reducing the number of features through feature-selection
+- Optimising the model for precion rather than recall.